Replicable-MARL/MARLlib/docs/source/algorithm/maddpg.rst

 .. admonition:: Quick Facts

     - Multi-agent deep deterministic policy gradient(MADDPG) is one of the centralized extensions of :ref:`IDDPG`.
+    - Agent architecture of MADDPG consists of two modules: policy network and Q network.
     - Policies only use local information at execution time.
-    - MADDPG is applicable to cooperative, competitive, and mixed interaction involving both physical and communicative behavior.
+    - MADDPG applies to cooperative, competitive, and mixed task modes.

 Characteristic